MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

     - `${PUBLIC_BASE_URL}/signin-oidc`
     - `${PUBLIC_BASE_URL}/signout-callback-oidc`
 - Set the Dashboard confidential client secret via `DASHBOARD_CLIENT_SECRET` in `.env`.
+- The Dashboard now skips the OIDC UserInfo endpoint and relies on the `id_token` for profile/role claims (`GetClaimsFromUserInfoEndpoint=false`).
+Ensure Identity emits required claims (subject, name, roles) in tokens; no `/connect/userinfo` handler is provisioned.
 - Ensure reverse proxy forwarding headers are correct at the gateway; Identity relies on them for issuer/redirects.

 Scopes (summary)